Skip to Content

 Bike

-If you’re up for a bit of exercise, you can also bike to the tulip fields.
-There are several bike routes that will take you through the Skagit Valley, and some of them will even take you through the tulip fields themselves.
+If you’re up for some exercise, you can also bike to the tulip fields.
+Several bike routes pass through the Skagit Valley, and some even pass through the tulip fields themselves.

 You can rent bikes through PNW Exploration or Tulip Country Bike Tours.